DigitalSlideArchive/HistomicsTK/README.rst

 This work is funded by the NIH grant U24-CA194362-01_.

-Please refer to https://histomicstk.readthedocs.org for more information and instructions on how to install HistomicsTK.
+Please refer to https://histomicstk.readthedocs.org for more information.

 .. _Digital Slide Archive: http://github.com/DigitalSlideArchive
 .. _Docker: https://www.docker.com/